Kalgoorlie-Boulder Mining Innovation Hub

 - Not replicate the activities of METS companies or other groups.

-An Advisory Council will be set up with representatives from CRC ORE, regional Miners, METS, Researchers and other key stakeholder groups to ensure that the Hub is operating to serve the industry needs.
+Prior to it being taken over by Curtin University, an Advisory Council was set up with representatives from CRC ORE, regional Miners, METS, Researchers and other key stakeholder groups to ensure that the Hub was operating to serve the industry needs.

-Strong support from the resource sector and Government illustrates the Hub’s importance for the future of the industry.
+Strong support from the resource sector and Government illustrated the Hub’s importance for the future of the industry.

 Pipeline of technology projects

 The Hub is an ideal place to progress a pipeline of technologies and methodologies to deliver real value to operations, suppliers and the community.
-Some of the technologies being seeded into the Hub in the first instance by CRC ORE include:
+Some of the technologies seeded into the Hub by CRC ORE included:

 - Integrated Grade Engineering screening and sorting studies.